imshubham27/Python/Website_blocker/README.md

 # Website Blocker

-This project blocks websites mentioned in hosts file between a specific time : 8 A.M to 4 P.M
+This project blocks websites (Facebook & Whatsapp) mentioned in hosts file between a specific time : 8 A.M to 4 P.M